tracel-ai/burn/README.md

 ### The Burn Book 🔥

 To begin working effectively with `burn`, it is crucial to understand its key components and philosophy.
 For detailed examples and explanations covering every facet of the framework, please refer to [The Burn Book 🔥](https://burn-rs.github.io/book/).

+### Pre-trained Models

+We keep an updated and curated list of models and examples built with Burn, see the [burn-rs/models](https://github.com/burn-rs/models) repository for more details.

 ### Examples

 Here is a code snippet showing how intuitive the framework is to use, where we declare a position-wise feed-forward module along with its forward pass.

 ```rust
 use burn::nn;